 While cities like Bucharest or Braşov are well-known tourist destinations, the western part of Romania is often overlooked.
-A shame if you ask me, because you’ll miss out on beautiful Sibiu – my favorite city in Romania.
+A shame if you ask me because you’ll miss out on beautiful Sibiu – my favorite city in Romania.
 Another great example, and the focus for this blog post, is underrated Timişoara.
 A city located close to the Serbian border.
 With the title ‘European Cultural Capital 2021’ on its name, Timişoara truly deserves more attention.
 It offers everything for a perfect city break.
 A colorful historical center, lively squares, delicious food, and very affordable prices.
-Are you planning to visit Timişoara soon and are looking for things to do?
+Are you planning to visit Timişoara and are you looking for things to do?
 Then this blog post is the one you’re looking for!

 1. It is perfectly sized

 Timişoara is a compact city.
 You can easily see it all in a day or two.
 All sights are located within walking distance of each other.
 And if you want to explore more outside the historical center, you can take the tram.
 Personally, I recommend everyone to take the tram at least once, because of its retro design.
 There are also modern ones, but they are not as pretty as the old-timers.
 It can be tricky however to purchase a tram ticket.
 You can buy tickets at the kiosk, but not every tram stop has a ticket booth.
-In this case, you can check if a minimart might be selling them.
+In this case, you can check if a minimart is selling them.
 It helps to remember the Romanian translation for ticket: bilet de tramvai.

 Update 2021: lovely reader Andra informed me that you can now buy tram tickets with an app or by sending a message through your mobile phone.